netgen-layouts/layouts-docs/cookbook/block_collections.rst

     Currently, every block can have only one collection with an identifier named ``default``.

-You can also configure which item types and query types are valid for a collection.
+You can also configure which items and query types are valid for a collection.
 That way, you can specify, for example, that your collection can only have manual items or only a dynamic collection, or any combination of two.

-To specify which item types are allowed within the collection, use the config similar to this:
+To specify which item are allowed within the collection, use the config similar to this:

 .. code-block:: yaml